oslomarketsolutions/website/src/pages/en/career/index.md

   text: >-
     OMS has a casual, but professional, working environment.
-We focus on personal and professional development, quality in each part of our deliveries and continous product development and innovation.
+We focus on personal and professional development, quality in each part of our deliveries and continuous product development and innovation.

     We value our open and including dynamic that gives everyone the opportunity to affect their day to day tasks as well as strategic decisions for the company.
+We are a random bunch of people, white-collars, hoodies, skaters, metal heads, hip hoppers, Swedes, bicycle nerds and even a Dutch guy.
+If you are familiar with table tennis or foosball this is an advantage, but not necessary.
 perks:
   header: What we offer
   perkCards: